 - Since then, it has become one of NYC’s most famous landmarks and one of the most visited and photographed sites, hosting more than a quarter of a million skaters annually.

-‘Glide at Brooklyn Bridge Park’ brings ice skating to Brooklyn Bridge Park for the first time.
-It opens November 15, through Mar 1, 2024, and offers FREE skating for NYC residents two times a week.
+Ending Soon – Through March 1 – ‘Glide at Brooklyn Bridge Park’ brings ice skating to Brooklyn Bridge Park for the first time, with FREE skating for NYC residents two times a week.